 know of two handy ways to make the slot in the post.

-The first method is to bandsaw the post blank in such a way as
+is to bandsaw the post blank in such a way as

 to then bandsaw out the ultimate slot either completely from one